daizoru/node-sampler/README.md

 ## Overview

- You can record events from nearly everything, store then in a database (for the moment, memory only, but more backends are coming) and play, at any desired speed.
+ You can record events from virtually any source (streams, event emitters, files, lines, code, message queues.. maybe even audio!) store them in a database (for the moment, memory only, but more backends are coming) and play these events slower (or faster).

  This can be very useful if you deal with machine learning algorithms that need to be trained on long time-series (eg. Twitter streams).
 You can also use it to simulate stuff like HTTP request etc..